Nathan-Nesbitt/CodeSummary/README.md

 pip install CodeSummary
 ```

 This must be run on python 3.7.

+## Running

+At the moment you can run the `main.py` file which starts a basic server locally.
-If you run into errors claiming that you are
+If you want to run this on a server you can use gunicorn.
-missing dependencies it is likely because PyTorch 1.6 is not available for your
-system and you will have to manually install it.

 ## Running your own models